lalitjarwal/TODO-Flutter/README.md

 # TODO-Flutter
-A TODO App built using Flutter bt Google
+A TODO App built using Flutter by Google